 Score reports will be released only upon your request.
 ETS will not release your scores at the request of institutions or fellowship sponsors except for use in research studies that are approved by the GRE Board and that provide anonymity for test takers and the institutions they attend.

 Your score record and the documents you completed that are retained at ETS, including photos and documents from check-in on test day, may be released to third parties (e.g., government agencies, parties to a lawsuit) if requested pursuant to a subpoena or applicable laws.

-Test-takers' answers to background information questions and their performance data may be used in analysis samples, score interpretation data, group statistics and research studies.
-Test-takers’ essay responses may be used in ETS materials to train scorers, to help score recipients interpret scores or to help examinees prepare for the test.
+Your answers to background information questions and your performance data may be used in analysis samples, score interpretation data, group statistics and research studies.
 In each instance, all identifying information will be removed.

 ETS routinely follows extensive review and quality control procedures to detect and avoid flawed questions and consequent errors in scoring.
 Such procedures include: